amit-vishwa/java-codebase/README.md

 - It consists of various data structure topics and some algorithm examples for beginners

 iii.
 Spring
-- It consists of a Spring framework tutorial covering various topics from beginner to advanced
+- It consists of a Spring framework tutorial covering various topics for beginner

 iv.
 MongoDB
 - It consists of a MongoDB tutorial covering basic CRUD operations using Springboot